ipcjk/mlxsh/README.md

  ### full list of possible host parameters in YAML

- - ConfigFile: File with configuration statements
+ - ConfigFile: File with configuration statements  (for fixed statements)
  - DeviceType: Type of Device, possible: MLX,CER,MLXE,XMR,IRON,TurboIron,ICX,FCS,SLX,VDX,Juniper
  - EnablePassword: Password that may be needed for privileged mode
  - ExecMode (internal): True or false, if its necessary to execute commands or configure